 - Adds to regulatory costs at a time when food manufacturing companies are already struggling with rising input costs and shrinking margins;

-- Poses a competitive disadvantage for domestic manufacturers competing with foreign sourced food products;
+- Poses a competitive disadvantage for domestic manufacturers competing with foreign sourced food products; and

 - Discourages investment, particularly by major global food companies.

-In the current highly competitive trading environment any additional regulation or impost that adds to costs runs a high risk of pushing production and jobs offshore.
+In the current highly competitive trading environment any regulation or impost that adds to costs runs a high risk of pushing production and jobs offshore.